sigvt/vtuber-livechat-dataset/README.md

 ![Header](https://github.com/holodata/vtuber-livechat-dataset/blob/master/.github/kaggle-dataset-header.png?raw=true)

-# Vtuber 50M: Live Chat Dataset
+# Vtuber 100M: Live Chat and Moderation Events Dataset

-Massive collection of chat messages and moderation events (ban and deletion) all across Virtual YouTubers' live streams, carefully crafted that can be used for academic research and all other NLP projects.
+Massive collection of chat messages and moderation events (ban and deletion) all across Virtual YouTubers' live streams, carefully crafted that can be used for academic research and any kind of NLP projects.

 Download all datasets from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).